 The Virginia Forest Landowner Education Program (VFLEP) helps Virginia's landowners keep their woodlands healthy and productive by providing scientifically-based management information.
 Information is disseminated via newsletters, short courses, field tours, workshops, publications and social media.
 Visit http://forestupdate.frec.vt.edu or call 540/231-6391 for more information.

 The Virginia Department of Forestry (VDOF) provides technical forest management assistance to forest landowners.
 The VDOF administers a number of cost share and land conservation programs.
 In addition, seedlings can be purchased from their nurseries.
-Visit their website to find the area forester for your county or call their central office for assistance: 434/977-6555.
+Click here to find the forester for your county or call their central office for assistance: 434/977-6555.

 The Virginia Forestry Association (VFA) is the state's private forestry association.
 Members include forest landowners, foresters, loggers, and forest industry.
 VFA represents the forestry community in Richmond, enhances public perceptions of forestry, and promotes sustainable forestry.
 Visit their website or call 804/276-8733 for more information.